 Through hard work, he has learned the technique, through observation he figures out when, where and how to use it.

 You see the end result when he strikes a goal, and he might be many times successful doing that in one match.
 So you think he’s got talent.

 What you might not see is everything that’s behind that.

 Here’s the video, if you’re curious:

-And while I don’t dare comparing myself to Messi (I am taller), I have seen similarities in the YouTube video.
+And while I don’t dare compare myself to Messi (I am taller), I have seen similarities in the YouTube video.

-I have done it with the travel photography I now enjoy and teach around the world.
+I have done it with the travel photography I now enjoy and teach worldwide.
 I have done it with street photography.
 And I have done it in the past with other genres (fashion, food, portraits, …).

 Yes, you can

 Again, I’m not writing all of the above to boast who knows what skill.
 It’s the opposite in fact: I’m trying to say that if I can do it, everybody can.
 There’s no hidden talent; you only need to convince yourself that you can.
 And take the time to observe before you shoot.